-Professional Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Professional Plus Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-Professional Adult Chicken and Barley dog food was selected to represent the others in the line for this review.
+Professional Plus Chicken and Pea was selected to represent the other products in the line for this review.

 Dry Dog Food